 16 }

 U-Net-style models usually encode the timestep with a sinusoidal embedding, project it with an MLP, and use the result to modulate residual blocks through FiLM (Feature-wise Linear Modulation) or AdaGN (Adaptive Group Normalization).
-DiT carries the same timestep signal, but typically injects it through adaptive LayerNorm inside transformer blocks instead of GroupNorm-based residual blocks.[5]
-The example below shows the same scale-and-shift idea without framework dependencies:
+DiT carries the same timestep signal, but typically injects it through adaptive LayerNorm inside transformer blocks instead of GroupNorm-based residual blocks.[6]
+A framework-free scale-and-shift sketch makes the shared idea visible:

 1import json